r7kamura/obs-scripts/README.md

 ### Install

-Download chapter.lua to an apporpriate location and select it from Tool > Scripts section in OBS Studio.
+Download chapter.lua and select it from Tool > Scripts section in OBS Studio.

 ### How it works?